England women's national under-23 football team: Move to U-21 system (2018–2021)

 In a bid to better aid the transition between the youth pathway and senior football, the FA announced in September 2018 that they were scrapping the U23s and U20s levels in order to form an Under-21s age group, which would become the top tier of the nation's professional development phase.
 The move would align England's structure to that used in other European countries to allow for more age-appropriate games and better manage individual player development post-U20 World Cup for those who have genuine senior team potential.
 The then U20s manager Mo Marley was announced as head coach.

-Return of U-23 level (2021)
+Return of U-23 level (2021–present)

 In October 2021, the FA announced the return of an under-23 team as newly appointed senior manager Sarina Wiegman looked to increase international playing opportunities for promising players in the senior pathway, particularly those who had aged out of the under-21 squad.
 Mo Marley was appointed head coach and tasked with also mentoring Emma Coates and Fara Williams as coaches.
 The move came off the back of the cancellation of two editions of the UEFA Women's Under-19 Championship and one FIFA U-20 Women's World Cup as a result of the COVID-19 pandemic, further limiting opportunities for youth international experience.

+In July 2023, a new U23 European League was announced for the 2023–2024 season, from September 2023 until April 2024.
+The league features nine European teams; England, Belgium, France, Italy, Netherlands, Norway, Portugal, Spain and Sweden.
+With the difficulty of transitioning from the under-19 team to the senior team, England women's technical director, Kay Cossington, wants the team to be "really connected with the senior team".

+In the summer of 2023, further coaches were added to the squad; Remi Allen, Anita Asante, and former Aston Villa manager Gemma Davies.
+In April 2024, the under-23 team ended the U23 European League unbeaten, while competing against eight national teams.